Welcome Cincinnati and Navy Fans!

 University of Memphis & Highland Strip:

-Head over to the Highland Strip for shopping, dining, and entertainment.
-Located near the University of Memphis—and just a couple miles from Liberty Bowl Memorial Stadium—the Highland Strip offers a collection of restaurants and bars to take your party late into the evening.
+Head over to the Highland Strip for shopping, dining and entertainment.
+Located near the University of Memphis — and just a couple miles from Simmons Bank Liberty Stadium — the Highland Strip offers a collection of restaurants and bars to take your party late into the evening.

 Midtown’s Historic Cooper-Young Entertainment District:

 The historic Cooper-Young Entertainment District is known for its artistic, creative vibe.
-Visit this eccentric neighborhood–just blocks from Liberty Bowl Memorial Stadium—to find bars, entertainment venues, rail-yard hangouts and more.
+Visit this eccentric neighborhood, just blocks from Simmons Bank Liberty Stadium, to find bars, entertainment venues and more.

 Overton Square in Midtown: